placeforyiming/ICCVW21-LiDAR-Panoptic-Segmentation-TradiCV-Survey-of-Point-Cloud-Cluster/README.md

 ````
 Some changes of local path may need to be done.
 Just follow the error to change them, should be easy.

-The reported numbers should be exactly the same as the paper as traditional methods have no randomness.
+The reported numbers should be exactly the same as the paper since traditional methods have no randomness.